MicrosoftDocs/globalization/globalization/input/font-technology.md

 Font substitution is implemented by an application to replace a request for a font that is not available into one that is available.
 In general, applications use PANOSE information (a set of numeric values summarizing the font’s style) to find the most appropriate matching font.

-The Windows operating system also allows enabling font substitution but this should be considered a last resort approach.
+The Windows operating system allows enabling font substitution but this should be considered a last resort approach.
 Windows substitution logic is also sensitive to charsets, so that a request for Arial with Western charset (0) can be translated into a request for Arial with Greek charset (161), for instance.
 Windows font substitution is set with the registry entries under the key `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes`.
 The registry entry of “Helvetica” with the value of “Arial”, for instance, indicates to substitute Helvetica font with Arial font; and the registry entry of “Arial,0” with the value of “Arial,161” will substitute Arial with ANSI\_CHAERSET to Arial with GREEK\_CHARSET.